PavitraAritas/inboXpert/README.md

-Inboxpert is an AI-powered email client inspired by "Superhuman," designed to streamline email management with intelligent features, seamless synchronization, and a modern user experience.
+Inboxpert is an AI-powered email client designed to streamline email management with intelligent features, seamless synchronization, and a modern user experience.
 Built with Next.js 14, this project combines cutting-edge technologies to deliver a fast, responsive, and intuitive email platform.

 # Features
 AI-Assisted Email Drafting: Generate smart, context-aware email drafts with OpenAI API.